Borislav Herak: Crimes and trial

 In July 1993, the second instance court upheld the findings of guilt and the penalties imposed.
 The third-instance court hearing in December 1993 confirmed the judgment of the second-instance court.
 It was claimed that the trial was a showcase and the accused had not had a fair hearing.
 However, the court rejected the call for a retrial of Damjanović, saying that "there was plenty of other evidence sufficient for a verdict."

 Herak recanted his testimony in January 1996, claiming that his testimony before the Bosnian court was beaten out of him.
 He maintained that he had witnessed killings and heard about rapes but had not done anything himself.
 In the meanwhile, two Muslim brothers, Kasim and Asim Blekić, whose supposed murders were used as evidence in the trial of Herak and Damjanović had been found living in a Sarajevo suburb.

 In February 2000 the Human Rights Chamber for Bosnia and Herzegovina ordered a retrial of Sretko Damjanović, who was acquitted.
 Requests for Herak's retrial were rejected, leaving Herak the only person convicted of genocide by a local court before the establishment of the state Court of Bosnia and Herzegovina and the first person to be convicted of the crime of genocide since the Second World War.
-His death penalty was altered to 20 years' imprisonment.
+Herak's death sentence was reduced to 40 years imprisonment in 1998, then to 20 years imprisonment in 1998.
+He was released from prison in 2012.